Ace4896/cloverpad-hardware/docs/build-guide.md

 - **22pF Capacitors**: These are used for the crystal; if you're using a different crystal, you'll need to recalculate the values
 - **Flash Memory**: Anything from Winbond's W25Q series should work; I've picked 16MB as it's more than enough for this project
-- **Hall Sensor**: Use the A3 variant of the DRV5056 or DRV5056-Q1 (this should have 79mT / 790G of magnetic range).
+- **Hall Sensor**: Use the A4 variant of the DRV5056 or DRV5056-Q1 (this should have 155mT / 1550G of magnetic range at 3.3V).
 The Q1 is usually more expensive as it's certified for automotive use
 - **Underglow RGB LEDs**: Any 50x50mm variant of the WS2812B that operates on 5V logic should work
 - **Switch SMD RGB LEDs**: Make sure that the LEDs have extruding pins which allow them to be reverse mounted